dpritchett441/Technolog_Software_Installs/README.md

 [![Technolog Logo](/Media/Technolog_Logo.jpg)](https://www.technolog.com/)

-The 'Software Installs' PowerShell script is an amalgamation of all the previous seperate software install scripts.
+The 'Software Installs' PowerShell script is an amalgamation of all the previous separate software install scripts.

 ## Synopsis